 Description: The course is a general survey of political theory, with a particular focus on the classical forms of government and major concepts in political ideologies.
 The four chief goals of the course will be to increase the students appreciation of political ideas and the particular ideas shaping Western Civilization (as a grounding for later explorations of non-Western traditions), to help students appreciate the contributions they can make to political life, to serve as a foundation for the departments upper level courses to follow, and to begin an inquiry into ethics and politics which will be continued in department seminars and the capstone senior seminar.

 Description: This course is an introduction to the study of international relations (IR) between the states of the world.
-We will explore such concepts as global interdependence, international political economy, foreign policy, and international conflict and cooperation.
+Students will explore such concepts as global interdependence, international political economy, foreign policy, and international conflict and cooperation.
 We will consider current problems such as the tension between globalism and nationalism, the problems of national security, conflict and migration, and the role of international organizations like the UN in resolving (or complicating) these matters.
-We will study different approaches to understanding these issues, including traditional ones like realism, and alternative ones like feminism and postmodernism.

-Description: Considers the Supreme Court as a major policymaker in the American political system.
-Will include analysis of major doctrines of constitutional law through examination of the leading cases.
-Prerequisites: PO 210, PO 211.
-(Not offered in 2002-2003)
+Description: This course considers the Supreme Court as a major policymaker in the American political system.
+It will include an analysis of major doctrines of constitutional law through examination of the leading cases.
+Prerequisite: PO 210

 Description: An examination of the legal protections of liberty in the First Amendment, including freedoms of speech, press, religion and assembly.
 These issues are explored through major court decisions, supplementary materials and class debates.
 Prerequisites: PO 210, PO 211.
 (Not offered in 2002-2003)